 - The death of a loved one

-- A toxic confluence of events, e.g. global pandemic, crashed economic, hurricanes and wildfires, civil unrest, and divisive elections
+- A toxic confluence of events, e.g. global pandemic, crashed economy, hurricanes and wildfires, civil unrest, and divisive elections

 Essentially, external stress is an inescapable part of life.
 When combined with the obligations of a relationship, such stress can come between you.
 Learning to balance and prioritize responsibilities can be exhausting.
 Many couples make the mistake of pulling away rather than turning toward each other when things get rough or uncertain.